Drug interactions between dirithromycin and erythromycin

 There were no interactions found in our database between dirithromycin and erythromycin - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

-A total of 72 drugs (592 brand and generic names) are known to interact with dirithromycin.
+A total of 74 drugs are known to interact with dirithromycin.

 - Dirithromycin is in the drug class macrolides.

 - Dirithromycin is used to treat the following conditions:

 - Erythromycin is a member of the drug class macrolides.

 - Erythromycin is used to treat the following conditions: